26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 22. Wait 30 Days Before Buying Your Wants

-For example, imagine seeing a jacket in a store and thinking to yourself that you just have to have it.
+For example, imagine seeing a jacket in a store and thinking that you just have to have it.
 Put it back on the shelf and leave the store without purchasing it.
 Instead, write the details of the item down on a piece of paper.

 23. Work on Your Time Management